“The task of physics is to find out what we can say about Nature.” ~ Danish physicist Niels Bohr

 Reality begets actuality via universal fields.
 Given that energy is just a concept, a field is a bundle of data at work.

-Ĉonsciousness is the universal field of consciousness.
+Cönsciousness is the universal field of consciousness.
 The fundamental force of awareness.
 The ability to witness what cöherence creates.
-(The ^ (hat) on unified Ĉonsciousness signifies universality.)

 Cöherence is the universal field which manufactures minds and the contents they consume.
 The creative force of order.
-(The ö in cöherence signifies diversity (the 2 dots) from unity (the circle).)
+The ö in Cönsciousness and cöherence signifies from unity diversity emerges (a circle to dots).

 ◊ ◊ ◊